rubenfcasal/simbook2/docs/20-Referencias.md

 Downham, D.Y.
 (1970).
 Algorithm AS 29: The runs up and down test. *Journal of the Royal Statistical Society*.
 Series C (Applied Statistics), 19(2), 190-192.

 Gilks, W.R. y Wild, P. (1992).
 Adaptive rejection sampling for Gibbs sampling. *Journal of the Royal Statistical Society*.
 Series C (Applied Statistics), 41(2), 337-348.

+Hall, S.W.
+(1994).
+Analysis of defectivity of semiconductor wafers by contingency table, *Proceedings of the Institute of Environmental Sciences*, **1**, 177-183.

 Kinderman, A.J. y Monahan, J.F.
 (1977).
 Computer generation of random variables using the ratio of uniform deviates. *ACM Transactions on Mathematical Software (TOMS)*, 3(3), 257-260.